percyteng/500px-coding-challenge/README.md

 # Design Mindset:
 The core UI design style is simplicity, especially for photo apps like this, users would apparently like to focus more on the beautiful photo contents instead of my UI.
 (Inspired by beautiful 500px UI)

-However, I did try to add some animation to make it more fun and smooth.
+However, I did try to add some animation and render delay to make it more fun and smooth.
 The main component is called homePage.js under <b>components</b> directory.

 # Fetching API